Bunny

 Start the bunny integration wizard.

 Confirm your site’s URL and go back to the Overview page.
-Your CDN is now set up to use Bunny.
+Bunny is now set up as your CDN provider.
 For information on how to verify that your website is correctly configured, refer to Bunny’s knowledge base.

 You can purge the CDN cache, exclude paths, include directories, and manage various other settings within the WordPress plugin or on the Bunny.net dashboard.